 Establish authority & increase your rankings

 When it comes to appearing in search engine result pages, small businesses often find their websites overshadowed by those from larger companies which are the big SEO players.
-Despite this, small businesses have clear advantages when it comes to online marketing.
+Despite this, small businesses have clear advantages when it comes to digital marketing.

 There are many benefits to operating a smaller site that can make a huge impact on your SEO.
 This guide outlines how small companies can target opportunities that simply aren’t accessible to larger brands.
 These tips for marketing your small business can help you increase engagement and establish authority in your industry.